 Generating energy from waste — this has been practiced successfully for many decades.
 In addition to classic waste incineration, the most common method is the generation of energy through fermentation processes and fermentation gases.
-BFtec GmbH from Nentershausen is now opening up new perspectives for the generation of energy and the use of landfill sites thanks to the diverse uses of its STEEL-ROOT®.
+SteelRoots GmbH from Nentershausen is now opening up new perspectives for the generation of energy and the use of landfill sites thanks to the diverse uses of its STEEL-ROOT®.

 Eberswalde in Brandenburg, around 50 kilometers northeast of Berlin, flat land, lots of forest.
 With a height of around 75 meters, the Ostende landfill, located east of the district town, is the highest survey far and wide.
 Around 4 million cubic meters of household waste are stored there, permanently secured for decades.
 By investing around 20 million euro, the Barnim district has had the 20 hectare landfill site recultivated in recent years and secured in accordance with legal requirements.